louchesprocket/pgnutil/README.md

 ``pgnutil -mo 4748b62c5f943db4,58042cacbd9498f9,3ef5ae89557400b9,5e8c715de2d30397 -i mygames.pgn``

 to output those games wherein the selected openings were played.
-If you wish to input a long list of opening identifiers, you may instead use the "-of" (opening-file) option, which takes as its parameter the file name of a file containing opening identifiers:
+If you wish to input a long list of opening identifiers, you may instead use the "-of" (opening-file) option, which takes as its parameter the name of a file containing opening identifiers:

 ``pgnutil -of myopeningsfile -i mygames.pgn``